 Sorry, the fields marked in red need your attention, please fix them to continue.

-About Mauritius Holidays - Want to experience balmy summer nights, dense forested interiors and world class diving?
+About Mauritius Holidays - Want to experience balmy summer nights, densely forested interiors and world-class diving?
 Delve into the incredible intricacies of Mauritius with Thomas Cook India’s Mauritius holiday packages.
 Let Thomas Cook India plan the ideal vacation to Mauritius that promises you not just a holiday, but memories that will last a lifetime.
-Our Mauritius tour is not just an agenda but a meticulously designed experiential tour package that fulfils all your whims and fancies.
+Our Mauritius tour is not just an agenda but a meticulously designed experiential tour package that fulfills all your whims and fancies.
 Now that you have booked your tickets, let Thomas Cook India take care of all the nitty-gritties of your trip to Mauritius while you just focus on having a good time.

 The best time to visit Mauritius is between the months of May and December, with pleasant, dry days and cool nights.
 The month of December is just about the perfect time to engage in snorkeling offshore and exploring its dense marine life.
 Mauritius, at this time of the year is bustling with activities and tourists from all walks of life.
 Explore the way of life of the locals as you take a tour of a quiet and quaint fishing village.
 If you are a wildlife enthusiast, make your way to the Vallée de Ferney.
 A wildlife reserve tucked away in the southeast.
 Trudge along a three-kilometer trail to spot the endangered Mauritius kestrel and glimpses of fascinating flora and fauna.
 If you wish to take the road less travelled, opt for the low season discounted Mauritius tour packages between December and March.
 Visit the Thomas Cook website to check out discounted Mauritius tour packages during this period.